The Ultimate Guide to Two-Factor Authentication

 Two-factor authentication is used by websites, applications, and platforms to keep your personal information private and secure.
 This extra layer of protection is an additional step to proving your online identity.

-Using two-factor authentication has gotten so popular that hackers have found creative ways to bypass traditional account security measures.
+Using 2FA has gotten so popular that hackers have found creative ways to bypass traditional account security measures.
 In fact, you'll see a lot of people with authenticator apps downloaded on their mobile devices.
 They do this to minimize the chances of hackers gaining access to their username and password.
 Some people also regularly change their passwords and download password managers to stay on top of everything.

 With more data breaches and hacking bots bypassing user authentication measures, companies and organizations have taken extra steps to ensure their customers’ privacy online.
 In fact, websites and apps have started using multi-factor authentication (MFA), which involves two or more authentication measures.